Reading Time: 5 minutes

 Check out how to perform proper dips below:

-2) Bench Press (barbell or dumbbell, flat/incline/decline bench)
+2) Bench Press (barbell or dumbbell, neck/flat/incline/decline bench)

-The standard bench press is seen as the ultimate chest builder.
+As a result the standard bench press is seen by most men as the ultimate chest builder.
 For some men with great genetics that could be true.

 The bench press is a phenomenal upper body strength builder, but when you perform a proper rep (medium grip, elbow half-tucked) the distribution of the muscular stimulation is balanced across the triceps, front delts, and chest instead of truly targeting the pecs.